alecoscia/laravel-4-base/readme.md

 - compiled.php including some very commonly used Laravel components as well as Sentry files (which I often use)
 - database config for testing to easily check for unintentional DB hits or easily use an isolated SQLLite database.

-## Runtime ClassLoader
+## ~~Runtime ClassLoader~~
-I hated needing to load my migration/seeding/command classes into my application, so I figured out that with a custom artisan start-file I could dynamically load them only when using php artisan.
+~~I hated needing to load my migration/seeding/command classes into my application, so I figured out that with a custom artisan start-file I could dynamically load them only when using php artisan.~~

+Apparently this doesn't work - migrations will run fine, but if you try to rollback/reset/refresh the classes won't be found.

 # License
 The contents of this repository is released under the [MIT license](http://opensource.org/licenses/MIT).